 The penalties for marijuana in Virginia are still harsh, regardless of recent legislation.
 Personal possession of more than half an ounce and up to five pounds of marijuana flower can result in up to 10 years in jail and a $2,500 fine.

 More than five pounds can be punishable up to 30 years in jail.
 Any form of manufacturing, selling, distributing or gifting is punishable by up to 40 years in prison and $500,00 in fines.
 Penalties increase with subsequent offenses.

 Despite a peak of almost 29,000 cannabis arrests in 2018, arrests were down to approximately 26,500 in 2019.

 Virginia qualifying conditions for medical marijuana

-Cannabis oil and derived products will be legally available for registered medical marijuana patients to purchase and possess starting in 2020.
-As of 2018, any diagnosed and debilitating condition may qualify.
+Cannabis oil and derived products were made legal in 2020 for registered medical marijuana patients.
+Diagnosed and debilitating conditions may qualify.
 These include:

 - Alzheimer’s Disease

 - Crohn’s Disease

 - Chronic Pain

 - Epilepsy and other seizure disorders